SgtClubby/SgtClubby/README.md

 ### Hi there, I'm Erlend - aka [Clomby][website] 👋

-## Shitty coder!
+## Non-pog coder (Just look at Metrix!)!
-- 🔭 I’m currently working with stuff
+- 🔭 I’m currently working as an apperentice, but not code related.
-- 🌱 I’m relearning everything
+- 🌱 I’m currently learning nextjs with tailwind and more advanced JavaScript.

 ### Connect with me: